WICG/trust-token-api/README.md

-# Trust Token API Explainer
+# Private State Token API Explainer

 This document is an explainer for a potential future web platform API that allows propagating trust across sites, using the [Privacy Pass](https://privacypass.github.io) protocol as an underlying primitive.

+This API was formerly called the Trust Token API and the repository and API surfaces are in the process of being updated with the new name.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->